 Overlooking the Valley of Orcia, the tiny hilltop village Pienza is considered the “touchstone of Renaissance urbanism” and a UNESCO World Heritage Site.

-The town was named after Pope Pius II who was born in what used to be called Corisgnano, and was responsible for applying humanistic urban planning concepts to rebuilt section of the town rendering it a Renaissance Utopia that inspired other towns and cities in Italy and then Europe.
+The town was named after Pope Pius II who was born in what used to be called Corisgnano and was responsible for applying humanistic urban planning concepts to rebuilt section of the town rendering it a Renaissance Utopia that inspired other towns and cities in Italy and then Europe.

-Spacious traffic-free charming streets and alleys with romantic names such as “Via del Amore” (street of Love), “Via del Baccio” (Street of the Kiss), and “Via della Fortuna”, Fortune Street, large imposing palaces and cathedral, and terraces overlooking breathtaking panoramas makes Pienza a truly ideal city of the Renaissance.
+Spacious traffic-free charming streets and alleys with romantic names such as “Via del Amore” (street of Love), “Via del Baccio” (Street of the Kiss), and “Via della Fortuna”, Fortune Street, large imposing palaces and cathedral, and terraces overlooking breathtaking panoramas make Pienza a truly ideal city of the Renaissance.

 Just 20 minutes from Pienza is the enchanting l fortified hamlet of Montichiello.